tamunoWoks/Meta_database_engineering/database.md

 ### Database
-A database is a form of electronic storage in which data is organized and held systematically.
+A database is a form of electronic storage in which data is organized and held systematically to make it more manageable, efficient and secure.

 ### Database tasks:
 - Store data